Combined tilings and separated set-systems: Tilings

 Clearly all vertices of a lens $\lambda$ have the same size (regarding a vertex as a subset of $[n]$); we call it the \emph{level} of $\lambda$.
 For an H-edge $e$, consider the pair of tiles in $K$ containing $e$.
 Then either both of them are lenses, or one is a lens and the other is a triangle, or both are triangles ($\Delta$- and $\nabla$-tiles); in the last case, we regard $e$ as a \emph{degenerate lens}.

-The union of lenses of level $h$ (including degenerate lenses) forms a closed simply connected region meeting $lbd(Z)$ at the vertex $z^\ell_h=[h]$, and $rbd(Z)$ at the vertex $z^r_h=[(n-h+1)..n]$; we call it $h$-th \emph{girdle} and denote by $\Lambda_h$.
-A vertex $v$ in $\Lambda_h$ having both entering and leaving V-edges is called \emph{critical}; it splits the girdle into two (left and right) closed sets, and the part of $\Lambda_h$ between two consecutive critical vertices is either a single H-edge or a disc (being the union of some non-degenerate lenses).
+The union of lenses of level $h$ (including degenerate lenses) forms a closed simply connected region meeting $lbd(Z)$ at the vertex $z^\ell_h=[h]$, and $rbd(Z)$ at the vertex $z^r_h=[(n-h+1)..n]$; we call it $h$th \emph{girdle} and denote by $\Lambda_h$.
+A vertex $v$ in $\Lambda_h$ having both entering and leaving V-edges is called \emph{critical}; it splits the girdle into two (left and right) closed sets, and the part of $\Lambda_h$ between two consecutive critical vertices is either a single H-edge or a disk (being the union of some non-degenerate lenses).
 The region between the upper boundary of $\Lambda_h$ and the lower boundary of $\Lambda_{h+1}$ is filled up by triangles; we say that these triangles have level $h+\frac12$.

-The picture below illustrates a combi for $n=4$ having one lens $\lambda$; here the bold (thin) arrows indicate V-edges (resp.H-edges); note that the girdle $\Lambda_2$ is the union of the lens $\lambda$ and the edge $(24,34)$.
+Figure~\ref{fig:combi} illustrates a combi for $n=4$ having one lens $\lambda$; here the bold (thin) arrows indicate V-edges (resp.H-edges); note that the girdle $\Lambda_2$ is the union of the lens $\lambda$ and the edge $(24,34)$.

+\textbf{Remark 2.} Fix a girdle $\Lambda_h$ of $K$ and transform each lens $\lambda$ in it by drawing the line segment between $\ell_\lambda$ and $r_\lambda$, thus subdividing $\lambda$ into two ``semi-lenses'', the upper and lower ones.
+Let us color each of the obtained upper semi-lenses in black and each lower semi-lens in white.
+Then the resulting planar tiling (within the region of $\Lambda_h$), in which the tiles are colored black and white and any two tiles sharing an edge have different colors, is viewed as a \emph{plabic tiling}.
+Recall that plabic tilings are studied in~\cite{OPS} where it is shown, in particular, that the set of vertices of such a tiling represents a weakly separated collection in the discrete Grassmannian $\Delta_n^h$ for corresponding $n,h$.
+A description of plabic tilings and their properties in more details is beyond our paper.